dabapps/django-log-request-id/README.md

 LOG_REQUEST_ID_HEADER = "HTTP_X_REQUEST_ID"
 ```

+Setting this value as above will enable requests having the header `X-Request-Id` to be logged with the header value supplied.

+Note that this value must conform to the format for [Django META keys](https://docs.djangoproject.com/en/2.1/ref/request-response/#django.http.HttpRequest.META), otherwise it will be ignored.

-If you wish to fall back to a generated ID when you have the `LOG_REQUEST_ID_HEADER` set but is was not provided in the request, add the following setting:
+If you wish to fall back to a generated ID when you have the `LOG_REQUEST_ID_HEADER` set but it was not provided in the request, add the following setting:

 ```python
 GENERATE_REQUEST_ID_IF_NOT_IN_HEADER = True
 ```

-If you wish to include the request id in the response headers, add the following setting:
+If you wish to include the request id in the response headers, add the following setting, where `RESPONSE_HEADER_NAME` is the name of the custom header you are going to use:

 ```python
 REQUEST_ID_RESPONSE_HEADER = "RESPONSE_HEADER_NAME"